 3. Contact Information

-New residents should know who to contact in case they have questions, issues, or concerns.
+New residents should also know who to contact in case they have questions, issues, or concerns.
 Make sure to provide them with an HOA directory that includes the names and contact numbers of essential HOA personnel and local service providers including:

 - HOA Management Company: Indicate the name of the HOA manager or contact person as well as the office’s operating hours.